Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Ordering mushrooms for breakfast in France.

-Button mushrooms - Champignons de Paris.
+Button Mushrooms Champignons de Paris.

 Field or Meadow mushroom - Rosé des Prés

-Oyster Mushroom - Pleurote.
+Oyster Mushroom Pleurote.

-Porcini Mushrooms - Cèpes.
+Porcini or Penny Bun Mushrooms - Cèpes.

 St. George's Mushroom - Mousseron.